mlohajner/terminal-idle/BASHRC.md

 ```
 ---

-# this sample uses terminal_idle collection of images in your Pictures/Wallpaper directory
+## This sample uses terminal_idle collection of images in your Pictures/Wallpaper directory
-# NOTE: flexible bacground support: <filename>.#FFCC00.gif
+** NOTE: flexible bacground support: <filename>.#FFCC00.gif
-# script extracts configurable background from filename and uses this as terminal and chafa background
+script extracts configurable background from filename and uses this as terminal and chafa background **
 ```
 terminal_idle() {
 	local wallpaper_dir="/home/marek/Pictures/Wallpapers/terminal_idle"